Table Of Contents

 Is it possible to short cryptos without risking your investment?
 There is an “almost” answer.
 If a trader deals with complex derivatives in a bear market, the trader is able to add a buying crypto put option to his list of methods on how to short crypto.
 The option gives the trader the right to buy crypto at a predefined price on a predetermined date.
 This, however, is not an obligation

-For example, if a trader believes that Ethereum’s price will drop in the autumn of 2022, he can purchase the crypto for three months with a price of, say, $25,000.
+For example, if a trader believes that Bitcoin’s price will drop in the autumn of 2026, he can purchase the crypto for three months with a price of, say, $25,000.
 If the price drops below this strike price on the predetermined date, the put will earn a trading profit.
 However, if the price remains high, the trader will not lose anything other than the option premium, which is the fee paid for holding the option.

-Binary Options
+Binary options

 Also available are binary options for shorting cryptocurrency.
 Well-known concepts are put and call options where you must execute a put order using an escrow or other services.
 The goal here is to sell the crypto at today’s price, even if, later, the market price drops.
 Many offshore crypto exchanges offer binary options.
 Remember, however, this approach involves high cost and risk.

-Prediction Markets
+Prediction markets

 To learn how to short cryptos while interacting with others, consider this approach, which is similar to mainstream conventional markets.